KunalDhawan/phonetic-word-embedding/ReadMe.md

 # Phonetic Word Similarity

 A novel method to compare the phonetic similarity between words based on phonetic features.
+This is the official repository for the paper **[https://arxiv.org/pdf/2109.14796.pdf](https://arxiv.org/pdf/2109.14796.pdf)**

 - Table of content
   - [Preparing dataset and environment](#preparing-dataset-and-environment)